valkey-io/valkey-doc/docs/reference/cluster-spec.md

 This way we no longer create new keys in "A".
-In the meantime, `redis-cli` used during reshardings and Redis Cluster configuration will migrate existing keys in hash slot 8 from A to B.
+In the meantime, `redis-cli` used during reshardings and Valkey Cluster configuration will migrate existing keys in hash slot 8 from A to B.
 This is performed using the following command: